Check out the latest COVID-19 assistance programs: Support for Individuals and businesses during COVID-19

 Taking as many preventative measures as possible is basic common sense, so do that!
 Protect yourself, your business, your employees and your customers.

-The same exposure could be to a residential customer where a breadwinner is unable to go to work because of self-isolation.
-Taking this a step further, if any of your employees test positive for Covid-19, could that impact all the sites any of your employees have visited?
+The same exposure could be to a residential customer where a bread winner is unable to go to work because of self-isolation.
+Taking this a step further, if any of your employees test positive for COVID-19, could that impact the sites any of your employees have visited?

 Check with your lawyer and insurance company to determine if you have any exposure to a liability claim.
-Check with your insurance to see if you have “loss of profits” insurance.
+Check with your insurance company to see if you have “loss of profits” insurance.
+We are already seeing ads on TV by lawyers looking for cases where they can start lawsuits for COVID-19.

 A healthy workplace